entando/entando-docs/vuepress/docs/v7.1/docs/reference/deployment-structure.md

 ## Other Key Repositories
 ### entando-core
-The **entando-core** project is a J2EE application that exposes APIs for the Entando CMS, including the admin console and the portal UI project that performs the server-side composition for pages rendered via an Entando Application.
-Note that only the composition is performed server side.
-JavaScript code is rendered client side.
-The entando-core is realized via an instance that includes the
-WAR files generated from a core built as dependencies.
+The **entando-core** project is a J2EE application that exposes APIs for the Entando CMS, including the Admin Console and the Portal UI project that performs the server-side composition for pages rendered via an Entando Application.
+Note that only the composition is performed server-side.
+JavaScript code is rendered client-side.
+The **entando-core** is realized via an instance that includes the WAR files as dependencies, which are generated from the core build.
 In a default deployment, this is the `entando-de-app`.

 * GitHub: <https://github.com/entando/entando-core/>
-* DockerHub: None (deployed to maven central)
+* DockerHub: None (deployed to Maven Central)

 #### Customization
 For users familiar with versions prior to Entando 6, there will be cases where the **entando-core** is customized.